 Of all of your sales process’ steps, this is without a doubt the most important, for it allows you to truly assess your prospect’s needs and position yourself within them, determining how you can be of service to them.

 In order to be a highly effective salesperson you need to score an A on this step and really nail it: your ultimate goal will be to sell to your prospect’s needs but, to do so, you need to actually understand what those needs are.

 In this step of your sales process, you need to think as a problem solver and figure out how to solve your prospect’s problem/how to relieve its pain.

-It’s very important, as noted before, to pay close attention and record all information, because these situations provide you with opportunities to showcase features of your product/service, which the prospects answers led you to.
-Think to yourself what questions would you ask to illustrate how your product/service is different/superior than a competitor’s.
+It’s very important, as noted before, to pay close attention and record all information because these situations provide you with opportunities to showcase features of your product/service, which the prospects answers led you to.
+Think to yourself what questions would you ask to illustrate how your product/service is different/superior to a competitor’s.

 Sales Process 103 – Showcasing and Selling: